ClaudioZandonella/PRDA/README.md

 ## The Package

-PRDAbeta package can be used for Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-samples, and Welch’s t-test) considering a hypothetical value of *ρ* or Cohen’s *d* respectively.
+{PRDAbeta} package can be used for Pearson’s correlation between two variables or mean comparisons (one-sample, paired, two-sample, and Welch’s t-test) considering a hypothetical value of *ρ* or Cohen’s *d* respectively.
 See `vignette("retrospective")` and `vignette("prospective")` to know how to set function arguments for the